ethstorage/es-node/ethstorage/archiver/guide-blob-test.md

 After waiting 30 minutes for the blob to expire, the above query should return `{"data":[]}`.

+### Load the Expired Blob from EthStorage

-Next, query the blobs from the EthStorage archive service:
+Next, query the blob from the EthStorage archive service:

 ```bash
 curl -s "$ARCHIVE_SERVICE/eth/v1/beacon/blob_sidecars/$SLOT"
 ```

-This will return the blob, including the index, blob data, KZG commitment, and KZG proofs.
+This will return the expired blob, including the index, blob data, KZG commitment, and KZG proofs.

 ### Verify the Blob

+Finally, verify that the retrieved KZG commitment matches one of the KZG commitments previously obtained from the Beacon Chain.
+This confirms that the blob was correctly stored and retrieved from EthStorage after being pruned by L1.

 To specifically query the KZG commitment, execute:

 ```bash
 curl -s "$ARCHIVE_SERVICE/eth/v1/beacon/blob_sidecars/$SLOT" | jq -r '.data[].kzg_commitment'
 ```

-Finally, verify that the retrieved KZG commitment matches one of the KZG commitments previously obtained from the Beacon Chain.
-This confirms that the blob was correctly stored and retrieved from EthStorage after being pruned by L1.

 ## Conclusion